bthda/academic_website_code2020/content/project/ses and ic/index.md

 ---
-title: Impression Formation
+title: Psychological Impacts of SES
-summary: In this line of work I study the impressions people form of one another during social interactions.
+summary: In this project, we test the effects of the experience of financial stress on inhibitory control, an executive function associated with self-control.
 tags:
-- Impressions
+- Impacts of SES
 date: "2016-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).